Dima Tahboub

 Dima Tahboub (Arabic:ديمة طهبوب; born 1976, Hebron) is a Jordanian writer, political analyst, member of Jordan's Muslim Brotherhood, and media spokesperson of the Jordanian Islamic Action Front in English.

 She won a seat in the 2016 Jordanian general election and is currently serving as a Representative.

 Background and education

 She was born in 1976; her father Tarek Tahboub is the former head of Jordan's Medical Association.
 In 2000 she married Tareq Ayyoub, and in 2002 the couple had a daughter, Fatima.
 Tareq, a reporter, died in an American missile attack that hit the Al Jazeera building in Baghdad in 2003.

-Her higher education is as follows: